Money Musk: Music

 The music for "Money Musk" is a 1776 tune of the same name by Scottish composer Daniel Dow, published in 1780 as "Sir Archibald Grant of Moniemusk's Reel".
 It was originally a strathspey, a type of dance tune in 4/4 time slightly slower than a reel.
 The tune appeared frequently in nineteenth-century tunebooks.
 Over time, it spread to other parts of the British Isles and North America, adopting elements of local styles.

-In the 24-beat reel version of the tune used for the modern dance, the A and B parts are not repeated and a new C part is added.
+In the 24-beat reel version of the tune used for the modern contra dance, the A and B parts are not repeated and a new C part is added.
 It is regarded as difficult to play.
 Unusually for contra dances, the tune and dance have become closely associated, and it is almost always danced to the traditional tune.
 It is traditional for dancers to shout the name of the dance when the music starts.

 Reception

-Both the tune and the dance have been well-received and have been enduringly popular.
+Both the tune and the dance gained widespread popularity.

 Ralph Page described "Money Musk" as the most famous of all New England dances.
-In Cracking Chestnuts, David Smukler writes that the dance is "'crooked' (unusual in its metric or rhythmic structure), hypnotic, and manages successfully to remain both uncluttered and surprising".
+In Cracking Chestnuts, David Smukler writes that the contra dance is "'crooked' (unusual in its metric or rhythmic structure), hypnotic, and manages successfully to remain both uncluttered and surprising".
 He notes that its central theme is reorientation, as it involves lines both along the sides of the set and facing up and down the dance hall.
 The dance is regarded as moderately difficult.

 Smukler wrote of the tune that it "bristles with irrepressible excitement".
 It allegedly appeared on a dance card at Abraham Lincoln's inaugural ball.
 A version arranged by Nicholas Britell and performed by Tim Fain was used in the soundtrack for the 2013 biographical drama 12 Years a Slave.